wgurecky/nukecluster/doc/source/storage_node.rst

 Configure Storage Nodes
 +++++++++++++++++++++++

-If seperate storage are desired; configuring cluster storage precedes configuing the head node or the compute nodes.
-This storage node configuratin guide assumes that the storage nodes already have a clean Debian installation on them.
+If separate storage are desired; configuring cluster storage precedes configuring the head node or the compute nodes.
+This storage node configuration guide assumes that the storage nodes already have a clean Debian installation on them.

 Here we will assume we have 4 storage nodes and each node has 1 drive dedicated to the OS install and 2 drives available for both a